-OOL FOOD AUTHORITY: ol Year: Module: Certification and Benefit Issuance 100.
+SCHOOL FOOD AUTHORITY: School Year: Module: Certification and Benefit Issuance 100.
 Does the SFA meet one of the following criteria: SFA-wide Special Provision Non-Base Year (Provision RCCI, without day students SFA-wide Community Eligibility Provision Note: If one of the above is checked, skip questions 101 - 205 and proceed to question 300.
 If the SFA does not meet one of the above criteria answer the following questions (101-205).
 YES NO □ N/ A 101.
-Who is the determining official for certifying household application ns?
+101. Who is the determining official for certifying household applications?
 (Nam les and/or position titles): 102.
 Ele ctronic Manual a.
 Does the SFA use an electronic applications approval system or a manual application approval system ?
 If a combination of electronic and manual is used check both boxes. a ı. 🗆 а. 🗆 b.
 Does the SFA use an electronic benefit issuance system or a manual benefit issuance system ?
-If a combination of electronic and manual check both boxes. l· o. 🗆 Ъ. □ throu manu ronic application system means household applications are submitted gh a web-based or scanned application system.
-The system has limit al data entry by the SFA.
-Records are kept at the SFA electronically these at the SFA level are completed with a computer match. ted to virtually no
+If a combination of electronic and manual check both boxes. l· o. 🗆 Ъ. □ throu manu Electronic application system means household applications are submitted by the household through a web-based or scanned application system.
+The system has limited to virtually no manual data entry by the SFA.
+Records are kept at the SFA electronically.
+All direct certification matches at the SFA level are completed with a computer match.